SAP-archive/docs/concepts/collaboration/organisation.md

 # Organizations

-Organizations are shared accounts allowing groups of people to collaborate on many bots at the same time.
+Organizations are shared accounts, allowing groups of people to collaborate on many bots at the same time.
 Administrators manage member access to an organization's bots.

 ## Create and manage an organization